 June is Pet Pawparedness Month.
 We know pets are part of the family too!
 And being part of a family means keeping your loved ones safe—especially during Arizona’s severe weather events.
-This month, consider your pet’s unique needs and incorporating them into your emergency supplies kit and family emergency plan.
-Depending on the weather and time of year, your pet’s needs will change.
-Consider how you will have to adjust your pet’s emergency plan depending on these factors.
+This month, consider your pet’s unique needs and incorporate them into your emergency supplies kit and family emergency plan.
+Depending on the time of year, your pet’s needs will change.
+Learn how to adjust your pet's emergency plan depending on these factors.

 Items to include in your emergency supplies kit:

 - Food and water for at least three days for each pet, bowls and a manual can opener if you are packing canned pet food.
-If you would like to take an extra level of precaution, consider packing five days worth of food and water for your pet.
-People need at least one gallon of water per person per day.
 While your pet may not need that much, keep an extra gallon on hand to use if your pet has been exposed to chemicals or flood waters and needs to be rinsed.

 - Cat litter box, litter, litter scoop and garbage bags to collect all your pet's waste.

 - Sturdy leashes, harnesses and carriers to transport pets safely and to ensure that your pets can't escape.
 Make sure that your cat or dog is wearing a collar and identification that is up to date and visible at all times.
 Carriers should be large enough to allow your pet to stand comfortably, turn around and lie down.
 (Your pet may have to stay in the carrier for hours at a time.)
-Be sure to have a secure cage with no loose objects inside it to accommodate smaller pets—who may also need blankets or towels for bedding and warmth as well as special items, depending on their species.
+Be sure to have a secure cage with no loose objects inside it to accommodate smaller pets—who may also need blankets or towels for bedding and warmth.

-- Current photos of you with your pets and descriptions of your pets to help others identify them in case you and your pets become separated—and to prove that they are yours once you're reunited.
+- Current photos of you with your pets and descriptions of your pets to help others identify them in case you become separated—and to prove that they are yours once you're reunited.